Domestic Battery Illinois

 - Spouses and former spouses

-Depending on the exact circumstances, additional relatives and roommates may be included, as well.
+Depending on the exact legal circumstances, additional relatives and roommates may be included, as well.

-The domestic violence laws in Illinois are quite broad regarding the individuals covered by the statutes and the types of behaviors that constitute crimes.
+The domestic violence laws in IL are quite broad regarding the individuals covered by the statutes and the types of behaviors that constitute crimes.

 In regards to the domestic battery of a spouse, disputes are often overblown or misinterpreted when they are reported.
-Since domestic violence allegations are frequently scrutinized by advocacy groups, seemingly minor incidents resulting in no physical harm may still be charged as domestic violence.
+Since domestic violence allegations are frequently scrutinized by advocacy groups, seemingly minor incidents resulting in no bodily harm may still be charged as legal domestic violence.

 Due to contemporary domestic violence laws in Illinois, many types of disputes among intimate partners or co-parents lead to pending charges.
 The causes of these often include activities like slapping, shoving, or blocking access to exits, among others.

-Get the help you need to plan for a successful future.
+Get the help you need from an attorney to plan for a successful future.

 Domestic Battery in Illinois

 If you are arrested for domestic battery in Illinois you may be charged with a Class A Misdemeanor or possibly a Class 4 Felony.
-It is a felony if you have a criminal history that includes prior convictions for domestic violence.
+It is a felony if you have a criminal history that includes a prior conviction for domestic violence.

 A conviction for domestic battery requires a sentence and it is not eligible to be expunged from the suspect’s record.
 Therefore, domestic battery is generally regarded as more severe than other misdemeanors.
 Employing the right criminal defense lawyer may prevent a conviction even if you’re merely facing misdemeanor charges in Illinois.

-If convicted of domestic battery charges Illinois, you will certainly receive at least the minimum sentence.
-This will never be expunged and will forever remain on your criminal record.
+If convicted of domestic battery charges, you will certainly receive at least the minimum sentence.
+This will never be expunged and will forever remain on your criminal record as a domestic battery.
 You may also be required to attend counseling and anger management courses.

 If you’re arrested for domestic violence, depending on the circumstances, you may be charged with either a misdemeanor or a felony.
 The maximum penalty for a Class A misdemeanor is a fine of $2,500 and up to a year in jail.
 If you have prior convictions, however, you may be charged with a Class 4 Felony.
 The sentence for this conviction is a maximum fine of up to $25,000 and one to three years in state prison.

 After completion of the jail or prison term, you may be placed on probation.
-A Kane County counselor can provide additional information about your situation, as well as expert representation if you are charged with domestic battery Illinois.
+A Kane County counselor can provide additional information about your situation, as well as expert representation if you are charged with domestic battery.